Monu2114/CountPlus/README.md

-# CountPlus - Simple Plus-Minus Counter App
+# CountPlus - Aesthetic Simple Plus-Minus Counter App

+It is just a simple Responsive Javascript app but very aesthetic :))
 Tech Used:
 * HTML
 * CSS